runekaagaard/django-hypergen/examples/coredocs/LIVEVIEW.rst

     session storage.
 It's available at ``context.appstate``.
 Manipulate that variable and it's automatically stored at the end of each request.
 *target_id (None)*
-    Used internally, not a public variable.
+    Used internally for partial loading, not very useful in userland.
 *autourl (True)*
     Set to False to disable autourls for this view.
 *partial (True)*